dododogame/dododo-wiki/Game-mechanics.md

-To hit a note, you should hit a key on the keyboard (on a device with a keyboard) or touch the screen (on a device with a touchable screen) within the time at which it should be hit (when the [judge line](#judge-line) meets the note) plus or minus the inaccuracy tolerance.
+To hit a note, you should hit a key on the keyboard (on a device with a keyboard) or touch the screen (on a device with a touchable screen) within the time at which it should be hit (when the [judge line](#judge-line) meets the note) plus or minus the inaccuracy tolerance (judge window).

 There are three levels of inaccuracies: perfect, good, and bad.
 Their judge intervals are to be specified in the beatmap and can change throughout the gameplay.